Table of Contents

 Projects can be organized in any way you like.
 Think about the projects as directories and resources as files.
 Here are a few things to keep in mind:

 • It's best to group related content into a single project.
-For example, one project for your iOS app, and another for your website.
-Each project has certain settings and configuration options (e.g. translation team, translation memory, workflow settings).
+For example, one project for your iOS app and another for your website.
+Each project has specific settings and configuration options (e.g., translation team, translation memory, workflow settings).

 • Each project is translated into one or more languages (target languages).
-If you have content that needs to be translated to separate sets of languages, create separate projects for them.
-If you really want to have content in the same project which needs to be translated into different languages, you will need to tell your translators directly to remember not to translate those files into some of the project's languages.
+If you have content that needs to be translated into separate sets of languages, create separate projects for them.
+Suppose you want content in the same project that needs to be translated into different languages.
+In that case, you'll need to tell your translators to remember not to translate those files into some of the project's languages.

 • Each project is also assigned to a team of translators and reviewers.
 If you have two resources that you wish to be translated by two different teams, put them into separate projects.

-• If you are using files, then one file is associated with one resource.
-In certain cases, you might have thousands of phrases in your database which can be grouped in different ways into resources.
+• If you are using files, one file is associated with one resource.
+In some instances, you might have thousands of phrases in your database, which can be grouped in different ways into resources.
 Here, it's really up to you: you can have one big resource or multiple smaller ones:

 • One big resource will make it easier for translators to go over the phrases.

-• Multiple smaller ones allow you to further group your phrases in some logical way and to have multiple same phrases which need to be translated in different ways, etc.
+• Multiple smaller ones allow you to group your phrases further logically and have multiple instances of the same phrase that may need to be translated differently, etc.

 Here's an example structure that can help illustrate some of these ideas.